Diabetes Life Insurance Cover

 While diabetes is not always deemed life-threatening, unmanaged symptoms or complications can be fatal, so diabetics must maintain proper management of their condition.

-Types of Diabetes and Life Insurance Options
+Types of Diabetes And Your Options

 Type 1 diabetes is an autoimmune disorder in which the body does not produce insulin, while Type 2 diabetes is a metabolic disorder in which insulin is not utilised properly.

 Life insurance options and their impacts on coverage and premiums differ for each type.
-Type 1 diabetics may face higher life insurance costs due to the heightened risk of developing health complications, heart attacks, and strokes.
+Type 1 diabetics may face higher life insurance costs due to the heightened risk of developing health complications, heart attacks, and also strokes.

 When applying for life insurance, diabetics should be prepared to provide information regarding their current HbA1c (blood glucose) levels, which insurers use to evaluate diabetes control.